 CruiseHabit.com was created by me, Billy Hirsch and is supported and edited by my partner, Larissa, as well as many other great contributors.
-I'm a Disney nerd, a cruise nut, a tech junky.
+I'm a Disney nerd, a cruise nut, and a tech junky.
 Professionally I've had many careers - including working for a major cruise line and working as a travel agent with a focus on cruising and theme parks (though I'm not a travel agent any longer).
 I've contributed to The Today Show, MSN.com, RoyalCaribbeanBlog.com, CreditCards.com, and other great publications, because I love sharing cruise advice and info.

 These interests come together in a way that has left me forever excited to share my cruise experiences with others.
-In 2015 I signed on to Periscope as cruise ships left Port Everglades in Fort Lauderdale and was shocked to receive a swell of viewers interested in watching these great vessels sail away and hitting me with every imaginable question about cruising.
+In 2015 I streamed cruise ships leaving Port Everglades in Fort Lauderdale and was shocked to receive a swell of viewers interested in watching these great vessels sail away and hitting me with every imaginable question about cruising.
 It made me realize that answering these questions helped other people better enjoy their cruise experiences.
 I often preach that per CLIA (Cruise Lines International Association), 90% of people who take one cruise end up taking another.
 To me, this means I (with help from my awesome travel partners) need to help those first-timers take the right cruise for them so that number gets even closer to 100%.
 I want others to enjoy what so many of us already do.
-This site is the beginning of that effort, so check back regularly for live broadcasts and reports from ships, cruise news, opinion pieces, and weekly interactive sail-away sessions on Periscope*.
+This site was the beginning of that effort, so check back regularly for live broadcasts and reports from ships, cruise news, opinion pieces, and weekly interactive sail-away sessions on Facebook and YouTube*.

 Answering questions and talking ship during my broadcasts, on the site, and other message boards is something I really enjoy sharing with the world.
 I hope you enjoy as well, and ask you to help guide me in providing the information that you and others find helpful and enjoyable.